NickEntin/SimPermissions/README.md

 [![Version 0.1.0](https://img.shields.io/badge/version-0.1.0-green.svg)](https://github.com/NickEntin/SimPermissions/releases)
 [![Issues](https://img.shields.io/github/issues/nickentin/simpermissions.svg?maxAge=2592000)](https://github.com/NickEntin/SimPermissions/issues)

-SimPermissions is an OS X menu bar app that lets you manage individual app permissions on the iOS simulator.
-The app is currently in beta.
+SimPermissions is a macOS menu bar app that lets you manage individual app permissions on the iOS simulator.
+First, select a simulator.
+You will then see a list of permissions that have been set on that simulator.
+Each item has an option to grant/revoke that permission, or clear it completely.

+The app is currently in beta and has a lot of UI issues.

 ### Capabilities